Code-Institute-Submissions/MS1-Redbog-Renewables/README.md

 The team section features high quality professional photos and the ability to let the user find out more about the team.
 The team members relevant social media icons and links are below their titles.
 The icons feature the hover function and change colour when activated.

-The elements of the page are responsive go from side-by-side to vertically aligned at the XXXX breakpoint.
+The elements of the page are responsive go from side-by-side to vertically aligned at the 'lg' breakpoint.

 ![Image](assets/images/README_images/features/aboutteam.png)